-The Regulation proposes to finance the European Fund for Sustainable Development + (EFSD+) which is a continuation of the EFSD guarantee in the EU External Investment Plan.
-While the EFSD+ should serve the objectives of Agenda 2030 and poverty eradication, there is no identifiable obligation it to be guided by art 21 and 208 of the EU treaties [objectives of poverty eradication and human rights. there is limited evidence to demonstrate the effectiveness of the fund to achieve those objectives.
+C) European Fund for Sustainable Development & External Guarantee Scheme be guided by art 21 and 208 of the EU treaties [objectives of poverty eradication and human rights. there is limited evidence to demonstrate the effectiveness of the fund to achieve those objectives.
 It is thus difficult to say how effective these schemes have been for bringing about additional development or climate benefits.